jpetitto/GistList/README.md

 We have received a feature request that we would like you to implement.
 Our users are asking for a menu button that hides all the images in the list so they can just see the plain gists in our list.

 1. Implement functionality for `change_image_visibility` item in the `main_menu.xml` menu so that when tapped, its title switches between `R.string.show_images` and `R.string.hide_images`
-2. Trigger the visibility of ImageView in each item in a way that all the image animations are triggered at the same time and not with any delay between items.
+2. Trigger the visibility of ImageView in each item with animations in a way that all the image animations are triggered at the same time and not with any delay between items.
 3. Make sure your choice to show or hide images continues when user scrolls the list further down.

 ***BONUS*** Try to implement this feature without ```Notifying``` your adapter.